SV Law

 Unit Price Contracts

-In a unit price contract, work is divided into fixed cost units and contractors bill for each unit separately.
+In a unit price contract, the price is divided into fixed cost units and contractors bill for each unit separately.
 Unit price contracts are best suited for projects with an uncertain number of repeatable elements.
 Typically, the unit price will include all of a contractor’s costs including labour, materials, overhead and a markup for profit.

 Owners must be cautious in that unit pricing can obscure the overall construction costs if the exact number of units is unknown.
 Unit price contracts allow for simplified billing and tracking and simplify overall contract negotiation.
-However, contractors must be careful to cost out the unit pricing otherwise they can find themselves in situations where their profit margins are destroyed.
+However, contractors must be careful to accurately cost out the unit pricing otherwise they can find themselves in situations where their profit margins are destroyed.

 Guaranteed Maximum Price Contracts